 Airbus and Boeing are the two major players in the airplane industry, but that doesn’t make them the only ones.
-There are other companies that have recently rose up, with the aim to take on the two in the airplane development race.
+There are other companies that have recently risen up, with the aim to take on the two in the airplane development race.

-And with the travel industry continuously growing faster than it ever has before, it shouldn’t be a surprise that other aircraft businesses are wanting a larger space in commercial airline industry.
+And with the travel industry continuously growing faster than it ever has before, it shouldn’t be a surprise that other aircraft businesses are wanting a larger space in the commercial airline industry.
 Here are the notable ones that are challenging Airbus and Boeing:

 Canada’s Bombardier is one of the top competitors for Boeing and Airbus, compared to any other airline company.
-Their planes are more fuel efficient that can fly long-haul, thanks to its design, “mature systems and robust technology”.
+Their planes are more fuel-efficient that can fly long-haul, thanks to its design, “mature systems and robust technology”.

-Bombardier’s more notable C series jet offers the lowest seat per mile cost in relation to any regional jet, and is the only single-aisle aircraft created to seat 100 to 150 travelers.
+Bombardier’s more notable C series jet offers the lowest seat per mile cost in relation to any regional jet and is the only single-aisle aircraft created to seat 100 to 150 travelers.

-It’s newest addition, the Global 7000 is now “the largest and the longest range business jet ever built, and is able to fly a full 300 nautical miles farther than its initial commitment,” according to the company’s recent Tweet.
+Its newest addition, the Global 7000 is now “the largest and the longest range business jet ever built, and is able to fly a full 300 nautical miles farther than its initial commitment,” according to the company’s recent Tweet.

 Second in line is the Embraer, a Brazilian airplane company that has been in talks with Boeing on a merger for several months.
 Even if the two become one, it’s a company worth mentioning.

-The most recent plane called the E-Jet E2, is one of the biggest wins for Embraer.
+The most recent plane called the E-Jet E2 is one of the biggest wins for Embraer.
 With a staggered seat concept, spacious wide-cry interior design, easy maintenance, fuel usage reduction thanks to the new Digital Fly-By-Wire technology, the E2 is more cash-efficient compared to Airbus A320neo and the Bombardier CS100/300.

 Third on our list is Japan’s Mitsubishi MRJ, which is used by domestic airline companies that have opted out of purchasing an Airbus or Boeing jet.